codechangers/codecontest.org/_docs/addConnectEvent.md

 title: addConnectEvent()
 tags: [customize]
 ---
 This method will set up a function call to run as soon as the server is connected.
-​
+(This is intended for more advanced users) ​
 ## Parameters
 **funcName**: `string` - The name of the library function that you want to run.